davefm95/aalx-system_engineering-devops/0x00-shell_basics/README.md

 9.The 8-firstdelete deletes the betty file from my-first-directory 10.The 9-firstdirdeletion deletes /tmp/my_first_directory
-11.The 10-back script changes working directory to previous one
+11.The 10-back script changes working directory to previous one 11.The 11-lists script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format